joelgoodman/jggweb/letters/2023-05-12-forget-not-the-outcome.md

 And I have to be more diligent, personally, in framing it that way.
 Non-strategists tend to see the object as the result and forget about why the object is there in the first place.

 On the flip side, the faster we get that object live and working, the less re-explaining needs to be done.
-And the

 Because people are forgetful.